 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Little Animal Adventure series and is a This picture book is a hardcover edition that was published by Reader's Digest Kids on March 1993 and has 20 pages.
+It is part of the Little Animal Adventure series and is a picture book that was published by Reader's Digest Kids on March 1993 and has 20 pages.

 Explore it on Goodreads or Amazon.